 Parks, open spaces, and outdoor recreational resources are provided by a variety of governmental entities and organizations.
-Parks and developed recreational areas that serve the Town of Columbus are addressed in detail in the Utilities and Community Facilities Element of this plan and therefore will not be addressed here.
+Parks and developed recreational areas that serve the Town of Fort Winnebago are addressed in detail in the Utilities and Community Facilities Element of this plan and therefore will not be addressed here.
 This section will focus mainly on open space areas and outdoor recreational resources such as hunting grounds, wildlife areas, waterfowl production areas.
 Over 28,000 acres of land in Columbia County are in public ownership and available for open space and outdoor recreational uses.
 These outdoor recreation areas include land owned by the Wisconsin Department of Natural Resources for hunting grounds and wildlife areas, lands owned by the US Fish and Wildlife Service and the Madison Audubon Society for waterfowl production areas, and lands along the Wisconsin River owned by Wisconsin Power and Light that are open to public hunting.
 Table 5-5 below lists many of the outdoor recreational lands available for public use in Columbia County.
 The table provides information on the owner, acreage, and general uses of these lands.
-One of these sites, the Columbus Wetland, is located within the Town of Columbus.
-The other sites, while not located directly in the Town of Columbus, provide outdoor recreational opportunities to Town residents.
-Map 5-11 illustrates the locations of public outdoor recreational land and open spaces in the Town of Columbus.
+One of these sites, French Creek Wildlife Area, is located in the Town of Fort Winnebago.
+The other sites, while not located directly in the Town of Fort Winnebago, provide outdoor recreational opportunities to Town residents.
+Map 5-10 illustrates the locations of public outdoor recreational land and open spaces in the Town of Fort Winnebago.
 Open spaces and outdoor recreational areas are important resources for providing recreational opportunities for Town residents and should be supported whenever possible.